Advanzzzze/back-end/README.md

   - `make studio`: It will open a drizzle bank manager

-O.B.S.: Whenever the database is started, a database management platform called Adminer (formerly phpMyAdmin) will automatically start, making it an alternative to Drizzle Studio
+O.B.S.: Whenever the database is started, a database management platform called Adminer (formerly phpMyAdmin) will automatically start in http://localhost:8080, making it an alternative to Drizzle Studio

 ## Routes and use cases